 How to protect your child

-“The best way to prevent your infant from getting an RSV infection is to avoid others with respiratory symptoms.
+“To prevent your infant from getting an RSV infection, avoid others with respiratory symptoms.
 RSV typically causes mild cold symptoms in older children and adults, but it can cause much more severe infections in young infants,” said Dr. Thomas Boyce, pediatric infectious disease provider with Marshfield Children’s.

 RSV is most common from November to May, typically peaking in January or February.